Lotus (Santana album): 2017 "Complete" Edition

-In 2017 "Lotus: Complete Edition" was released in Japan as a 3 disc set hybrid Super Audio CD.
+In 2017, Lotus: Complete Edition was released in Japan as a 3 disc set hybrid Super Audio CD.
 Seven bonus tracks were added.
 In addition to 4.0 surround sound audio there are stereo SACD tracks as well as a stereo CD layer which can be played on conventional CD players.

+Album Cover Design

+The album’s elaborate packaging was designed by Japanese artist Tadanori Yokoo and is noted for holding the record for the most facings on a gatefold vinyl LP- a total of 22 panels.
+Released by CBS/Sony to commemorate Santana’s Tour of Japan in 1973, the live recording captures the concert held on 3 July 1973 at the Kosei Nenkin Kaikan in Osaka, Japan.
+All 22 illustrated panels were created by Yokoo, and the production of the packaging reportedly cost approximately £30,000 to manufacture.